Castle Game Engine Editor is the most important visual tool of our engine.

 A Castle Game Engine project is a directory

 containing the CastleEngineManifest.xml

 file.
 Most often it also contains a subdirectory

 that is accessed from code using the

-Everything else is up to you, organize your source code and data
+Everything else is up to you, organize your source code and data however you like.

 Note that compiling and packaging a project can also be done using the command-line CGE build tool.
 Actually, the editor just calls the build tool under the hood.
 The build tool in turn calls a compiler (FPC) and some other tools (e.g. Android-specific packaging tools).